rbouckaert/NS-tutorial/README.md

 Done!
 ```

-So, that gives us a ML estimate of -12426.2 with SD of 1.89, slightly better than the 2 we thought was acceptable.
+So, that gives us a ML estimate of -12426.2 with SD of 1.89, slightly better than the 2 we aimed for, but the information is also a bit lower than we assumed (114 vs 128).
+Furthermore, there are posterior estimates of all the entries in the trace log.
+Nested sampling does not only estimate MLs and SDs, but can also provide a sample from the posterior, which can be useful for cases where MCMC has trouble with convergence.
+But let's not digress too much and get back to model selection.

 For the relaxed clock analysis, we get something like: